Fiserv/universal-commerce/recipes/tokens.md

 }

 ```
 A payment nonce could be used to make payments using either auth/capture or sale flows.
-Below are some sample payloads to process payments through the Connected Commerence (uCom) platform using a payment nonce.
+Below are some sample payloads to process payments through the Connected Commerce (uCom) platform using a payment nonce.

 ### Make a Payment using a Nonce

-## Sample Sale Transcation
+## Sample Sale Transaction

 **<ins> Endpoint URL </ins>**